sophie-sr/sort_shots/README.md

 - re (included with Python)

 ## How To Run
+1. Make a copy of **compare_directories.py** in the same directory with the shots to sort,
-1. Navigate to the directory where compare_directories.py is stored via terminal,
+2. Navigate to the directory where compare_directories.py and the shot files are stored via terminal,
-2. Run **python shot_sorting.py**.
+3. Run **python compare_directories.py**.

 ## Features
 - Organizes Files: